The following special projects are based at or operate in conjunction with the Women's Center.

 The thematically-related quilts created thus far have been collectively exhibited as “Incest Survivors Speaking Truth to the Next Generation.”
 The quilts will continue to be shown at community events and art exhibits.
 Click here to learn more about the project and view photos of some of the quilts.

 For questions or comments, please contact Michelle at firstname.lastname@example.org.

-The Survivor Theatre Project was founded in July of 2008 by theatre artist and survivor Melissa Redwin, MA, to provide survivors with a creative experience for healing and outreach.
-STP was developed in collaboration with Incest Resources and the Women's Center in response to a deep need for survivors to bring their voices to the public discourse, to increase access to the performing arts, and to expand public awareness about the realities of sexual violence.
+The Survivor Theatre Project was founded in July 2008 by theatre artist and survivor Melissa Redwin, MA, to provide survivors with a creative experience for healing and outreach.
+STP was developed in collaboration with Incest Resources and the Cambridge Women's Center in response to a deep need for survivors to bring their voices to the public discourse, to increase access to the performing arts, and to expand public awareness about the realities of sexual violence.
 STP offers sexual trauma survivors a direct link to the performing arts and a chance to learn about and experience their own creativity and growth; a unique therapeutic approach to healing and empowerment; and an opportunity to be involved in activism on sexual violence.

 During the course of 18 theatre workshops, participants build an ensemble, learn theatre skills, create an original short play, and prepare the play for performance.
 The extended workshop culminates in theatre performances and post-performance dialogues with attending audiences.

 The Survivor Theatre Project is funded in part by the Massachusetts Cultural Council, the Cambridge Arts Council, other foundations, and generous individuals, and receives in-kind support from the Cambridge Women's Center.